“Brilliant, brilliant work”

 “Masterfully crafted and a haunting work of art”

 “Blown away… the best yet from the prodigiously talented May Miles Thomas”

 ‘Voyageuse’ screened for the first time in March – to a rapturous response.
 It’s the culmination of over three years of work, the craft of one individual and thousands of decisions – financial, practical and creative – to make a film in a truly independent spirit.

-Based on the life of my late mother-in-law, Erica Thomas, ‘Voyageuse’ is a mix of romance, science and conspiracy theory drawn directly from her journals and a vast archive of personal film and photographs.
+Based on the life of my late mother-in-law, Erica Thomas, ‘Voyageuse’ is a mix of romance, science and conspiracy drawn directly from her archive of personal films, photographs, letters and objects.
 In a compelling performance by Siân Phillips, the film depicts Erica and her family’s role in the most profound events of the twentieth century: WW2, the Cold War and the decline of the British Empire; an era fading from living memory.

 From her birthplace in rural Hungary to Great Britain via the US, Antarctica and Outer Space, Erica’s journey takes place in fragments of time in her incisive but troubled mind.
 Seeking solace in the past, she conflates middle-class domesticity with a sinister blueprint for global domination, with her mother cast as a latter day Mata Hari; her father, a technocrat and the model for Ian Fleming’s Bond villains; her older brother and nemesis, Eddi, enlisted by MI6 at Cambridge, and her cousin, Thomas Polgar, ex-OSS and a leading light of the CIA.